nexes/statusbar-error/README.md

 ## Status Bar Error
 ---
-Visual Studio Code extensions that will display the linter message of the current active line in the status bar.
+Visual Studio Code extensions that will display the linter message of the currently active line in the status bar.
+A gutter icon will also be displayed when when an error or warning is shown.

 ![](./images/extensionexample.gif)